Bath shipyard union rallies as strike enters sixth week

 “Consistently throughout these negotiations, the company has made clear, both implicitly and explicitly, that their desire to increase their ability to outsource work is based heavily on the Navy’s strong endorsement of additional subcontracting at BIW,” Wiers wrote.
 “We strongly believe the changes in subcontracting language which the company is pushing for will be detrimental to the skilled workforce at BIW and the Navy’s shipbuilding mission.”

-The shipyard has brought in subcontractors in the past few weeks to compensate for the 4,300 machinists on strike, but that has elevated tensions surrounding the matter.
+The shipyard has brought in subcontractors in the past few weeks to compensate for the 4,300 union members on strike, but that has elevated tensions.

-In the proposed contract, the company requested the freedom to hire subcontractors without communicating with the union and move workers where they’re needed to “expedite our ability to employ whatever resources are available as quickly as possible to meet our customer’s needs in a way that is fair to our employees,” according to a company statement.
+In the proposed contract, the company requested the freedom to hire subcontractors without communicating with the union, as well as to move workers where they’re needed to “expedite our ability to employ whatever resources are available as quickly as possible to meet our customer’s needs in a way that is fair to our employees,” according to a company statement.

 The previous contract between the union and the company allowed subcontracting after a joint review period by both parties.

-Meanwhile, many Local S6 members told The Times Record they’ve found temporary jobs to make ends meet in the midst of a strike that could go on for months.
+As the strike stretches into its sixth week, many Local S6 members told The Times Record they’ve found temporary jobs to make ends meet in the event the strike drags on for weeks or months more.

 Eliot Scott started his job as a BIW electrician just over a year ago after leaving his 12-year career as an EMT to get benefits, such as health insurance.
 One month into a strike that could drag on for months more, and he’s considering a reversal of course.